 Choosing the right gluten free flour blend

 Drop cookies are some of the easiest types of recipes to bake, but you still do need to be careful about the ingredients you choose, especially the all purpose gluten free flour blend.
-I used and recommend Better Batter’s classic gf flour blend, and you can of course use my mock Better Batter blend.
+I used and recommend Better Batter's classic gluten free flour blend, and you can of course use my mock Better Batter blend if you fancy making your own gluten free flour.

-If you choose a higher starch blend, like Cup4Cup, please be sure to replace the added cornstarch in the recipe with more Cup4Cup.
-Otherwise, it’s just way too much starch and your cookies won’t spread or even really bake properly.
+If you choose a higher starch gluten free flour blend, like Cup4Cup, please be sure to replace the added cornstarch in the recipe with more Cup4Cup.
+Otherwise, it's just way too much starch and your gluten free cookies won't spread or even really bake properly.

 Avoiding streaky red velvet chocolate chip cookies